kpounot/nPDyn/README.rst

 .. image:: docs/fig/sketch_structure_02.png
     :width: 600

-Details regarding importation of data are available in the :doc:`dataImport` section of the documentation.
+Details regarding importation of data are available in the documentation section of the documentation.

-The :py:class:`baseType.BaseType` base class and its derivatives :py:class:`qensType.QENSType` and :py:class:`fwsType.FWSType` contain several methods for data processing (see :doc:`dataProcessing`) and fitting (see :doc:`dataFitting`).
+The ``baseType.BaseType`` base class and its derivatives ``qensType.QENSType`` and ``fwsType.FWSType`` contain several methods for data processing (see *Process data* in documentation) and fitting (see *Fit data* section in documentation).
-In addition the class :py:class:`dataset.Dataset` contains some shortcut methods to apply data processing and fitting algorithm quickly on the sample and calibration data.
+In addition the class ``dataset.Dataset`` contains some shortcut methods to apply data processing and fitting algorithm quickly on the sample and calibration data.
 It also contains plotting methods to examine data and the fitted model and its optimized parameters.

 Importantly, nPDyn provides versatile tools for model building and fitting to the data.
-See the section :doc:`dataFitting` for details.
+See the section *Fit data* in documentation for details.